GoldenCorgi/InternSG/README.md

 ## FAQ

 - **Can I use this for myself?**
     - If you seriously need a csv of underpaying ($600, seriously, NS pays higher) jobs in Singapore, I'm more than willing to help.
-This is so sad alexa buy me a BTO.
 - **There's alot of "fail" printing out in the python file.
 Is this normal?**
     - Short Answer: Yes, ignore it.
 The fail is when beautifulsoup is parsing through the div children and extracting the text out.
 Sometimes it fails because we can't have good things, like **decent pay** in internships.
 - **Can I use this on other websites?**